MichaelKim0407/log-interact/README.md

     * `Iter`

         A collection that is yet to be read from file.
 This is useful when dealing with large files.
 You can queue up actions for each log entry before you actually read the file.

+* `Group`

+    A group is a collection of log entries divided by a single key.
+Each group contain multiple sub-groups, and entries in each sub-group has the same value for that key.

+    Each sub-group can be another group, or just a list of entries.

 ## Commands